-- 2. Non-profit organizations will be evaluated for eligibility and ability to service debt based on the secular operations of their organizations. - 3.
-Has eligible unmet needs after accounting for all insurance, federal, state, local and private proceeds considered to be a duplication of benefit. - 4.
-Was operating at the time of the respective storm or flood event.
+- 2. Non-profit organizations will be evaluated for eligibility and has the ability to service debt based on the secular operations of their organizations (applies to non-profit organizations). - 3.
+Has eligible unmet needs after accounting for all insurance, federal, state, local and private proceeds considered to be a duplication of benefit.

+- 4. Was operating at the time of the respective storm or flood event.
 The applicant business must have been open before: - a.
 August 27, 2020 for Hurricane Laura - b.
 October 9, 2020 for Hurricane Delta - c.
 May 17, 2021 for May Flood of 2021 - d.
 August 29, 2021 for Hurricane Ida - 5.
 Must either a) be currently operating or b) demonstrate the ability to reopen upon receiving assistance from the program. - 6.
 Businesses that are closed at the time of application, but who will be able to reopen upon receiving assistance from the program must have a business plan and demonstrate they have the funding necessary to reopen.
-Closed businesses must commit to re-opening in an

-- eligible parish; they are not required to re-open in the same location in which they were operating at the time of the 2020-2021 Severe Storms and Flooding events. - 7.
+Closed businesses must commit to re-opening in an eligible parish; they are not required to re-open in the same location in which they were operating at the time of the 2020-2021 Severe Storms and Flooding events. - 7.
 Has a minimum of one (1) full-time equivalent employee and no more than 50 full-time equivalent employees.
 (FTEs = Full-Time Equivalents = 35 hours per week) - 8.
 Had a pre-storm minimum annual gross revenue of \$25,000. - 9.
-Was directly impacted by either Hurricane Laura, Delta, Ida and/or the May Flood of 2021, as a documented physical or financial loss.
+Was directly impacted by Hurricane Laura, Delta, Ida and/or the May Flood of 2021, with a documented physical or financial loss.
 The program will not fund construction-related expenses or financial losses; the assessed physical damages and financial loss calculations are only a requirement for determining eligibility.
-See Award Calculation Methodology below for additional information on how an award is calculated. - In order to qualify under physical loss, a business must demonstrate they had a minimum of \$10,000 in third-party verified physical damages or losses. - In order to qualify under a financial loss, a business must demonstrate a 20% annual gross revenue decline in the time periods listed below. - 1.
-For Hurricanes Laura and Delta, the determination period is 3 months prior to the eligible disaster to 3 month after. - 2.
-For the May Flood of 2021 and Hurricane Ida, the determination period is 1 year prior to the eligible disaster.
+See Award Calculation Methodology below for additional information on how an award is calculated. - In order to qualify under physical loss, a business must demonstrate they had a minimum of \$10,000 in third-party verified physical damages or losses. - In order to qualify under a financial loss, a business must demonstrate a minimum 20% annual gross revenue decline in the time periods listed below. - 1.
+For Hurricanes Laura and Delta, compare the annual tax returns for 2019 and 2020. - 2.
+For the May Flood of 2021 and Hurricane Ida, compare the annual tax returns for 2020 and 2021.